animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The I Ching had called those disruptions, the guidances that were navigating me, "Grace."
 And in Taoist philosophy, "Grace" isn’t necessarily good.
 Those winds, as they push us, are, to put it in Richard Wilhelm’s words, "beauty in form," and in the I Ching’s taxonomy, such a state to a person’s psyche and cosmology "has success in small matters […] but he dare not decide controversial issues in this way."

 Perhaps this is what I was supposed to learn from the betrayal in my mind’s newly activated much-deeper-more-acute-intense intuitions.
 However, I suspect maybe something else as the mechanism, something in the collective consciousness, something that brought "Grace," as my work actualized into a paper and my body came to look ever more like Gollum’s — from extreme intelligence to extreme stupidity.

+#### Discharge from RGH

+I also gave the "for pleasure" answer to the psychiatrist, who diagnosed me with a bipolar manic episode and catatonia.

+"Bipolar mania" could perhaps be clinically regarded as accurate.
+"Catatonia" was a misdiagnosis, due to both me not knowing the definition of "catatonia," the fear for my mom if I elaborated on what actually happened, the physical ability to have exited it, the yogic trance/grace/guidance that I was adhering to only due to fear of my mom dying which is not the same as "catatonia," and the difficulty of articulating what happened so soon after/amid the psychosis in the first place.

+I ran the final experiments for my [MHDPA innovation paper](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9) within just days of that, fully lucid now, in the hospital since the hospital staff allowed my mom to bring my laptop in.

+Then RGH discharged me not much more than one week after admission.

 #### The unsampled world at Clover St.